 Lots of women recall that this was one of the first signs of pregnancy.
 "This is due to pregnancy hormones affecting breast tissue (muscle and glands) as preparation for later breastfeeding," explains Hoskins.
 If you experience specific areas of heat, redness, or pain, especially if associated with a fever, seek medical care.

 Throbbing headaches can also be attributed to the pregnancy hormone.
 For some relief, try some simple remedies including increasing your fluids intake and resting in a dark and quiet area.
 Hoskins advises you should seek medical care if your headache is accompanied by vision changes, balance issues, changes in consciousness, seizure, etc.

 Again, thanks to the pregnancy hormone, you might be experiencing swift changes in mood.
 For some relief, you might try acupuncture, meditation, or any other non-medicinal aids to elevate your mood.
 If the mood swings are ever associated with insomnia, suicidal ideation, panic, or anxiety, be sure to seek prompt medical attention.

 Dr. Hoskins adds that sometimes patients might feel winded.
-Again, due to the hormones, your breathing and air in your lungs is now affected so that maximum oxygen goes to the growing baby.
-If you can't breathe, or feel that you might pass out, seek care.
+Again, due to the hormones, your breathing and air in your lungs are now affected so that maximum oxygen goes to the growing baby.
+If you can't breathe or feel that you might pass out, seek care.
 Feeling flushed is another common symptom some patients report, and this is attributed to an increase in blood flow to supply for your baby's needs, as well as "the baby's growth and development generating heat within the mother," explains Hoskins.
 If ever this is accompanied by a high fever, shaking or chills, be sure to see your doctor.

 *Note: These comments all address the early stages of pregnancy.
-Most of the above mentioned symptoms in later pregnancy would have different connotations.
+Most of the above-mentioned symptoms in later pregnancy would have different connotations.